winglang/wing/docs/06-contributors/99-maintainers/050-operations.md

 ## Coverage

 "Wing" encompasses several production assets; Some are directly user-facing, while others only affect contributors to Wing's ecosystem.
-Both are important to the health of the Wing however users should be prioritized over contributors when everything else is equal.
+Both are important to the health of Wing however users should be prioritized over contributors when everything else is equal.

 User-facing projects and their supporting contributor pieces: